 Dr. Connell understands that every parent wants the best dental care for their child.
-At Exceptional Dentistry At Johns Creek, we focus on providing the highest quality pediatric dental care possible to children age 2 and above.
+At Exceptional Dentistry At Johns Creek, we focus on providing the highest quality pediatric dental care possible to children in Suwanee and Johns Creek, GA age 2 and above.

 It’s completely normal for a child to be unsure or nervous about their first dental visit, but at Exceptional Dentistry At Johns Creek, they don’t have to be!
 Our practice is designed to make your child comfortable and excited to visit the dentist.